kjsp507/4180-Project-Spring-2023/README.md

 - Speaker
 - Class-D amplifier
 - Push buttons [x2]
-- RGB Rotatory pulse generator
+- RPG Rotatory pulse generator
 - uLCD -144-G2
 - Adafruit Bluetooth BLE module
 - Ethernet breakout board

 The user will also need access to a mobile phone to make use of the Bluetooth capabilities.
 A diagram of the wiring of these components to the mbed is shown in Figure 2.
 A table of the connections between all of the components and the mbed is in Section II.
 Figure 3 shows a photo of the wiring on a breadboard.
+The reason added push buttons and RPG, wired devices other than wireless control give redundancy to control the mbed when the wireless device is not operating.

 ![image](https://user-images.githubusercontent.com/69119033/235551094-ae4615d3-d4b7-4230-b529-5e49da16d60e.png)